Applying for an Auto Loan

 Guaranteed Asset Protection (GAP) Coverage

-What does GAP insurance cover?1
+What does GAP cover?1

-Note: GAP isn't available on consolidation loans.
+Note: GAP isn't available on consolidation loans or collection refinance loans.

 How much does it cost?